adimor1/Analysis-red-color-alerts/README.md

 ## Visualisation
 1. Explaining the data through graphs
-2. Buiild interactive map according to locationes and num of alarms
+2. Buiild interactive map according to locationes and num of alerts

 ## Machine Learning (logistic regression)
-Predict the num of alarms by distance from Gaze
+Predict the num of alerts by distance from Gaze